top of page

 • Lived experience: heart attack recovery, depression, chronic pain, endometriosis

-Educational History & Research Background
+Education & Research Background

 I have a B.A. in Psychology from Yale University, and a PhD in Clinical Psychology from Rutgers University.
 At Yale, I received a Solomon Summer Research Fellowship through the Office of LGBTQ Studies.
 This fellowship funded a qualitative research project I designed for my senior thesis, examining the experiences of LGBTQ+ elders discussing their sexuality with healthcare providers.
 At Rutgers, I was a member of Dr. Edward Selby's Emotion and Psychopathology Lab, coordinating several research studies on emotion dysregulation, nonsuicidal self-injury (NSSI), suicide, and LGBTQ+ mental health.
 My master's thesis and dissertation examined the role of discrimination and minority stress in NSSI behaviors for sexual minority adults.